Fox Soccer Plus: As Fox Soccer Plus

 Fox Soccer Plus' coverage of Italy's Serie A and France's Ligue 1 ended in May 2012, after coverage of both moved to BeIN Sport starting with the 2012–2013 season.
 Fox Soccer Plus also had German Bundesliga coverage until 2020 when ESPN assumed the rights.

 Fox Soccer Plus formerly held rights to all major properties in the SANZAAR countries—the Tri Nations involving the national teams of South Africa, New Zealand and Australia; Super Rugby, involving franchises from each of these countries; South Africa's Currie Cup; and New Zealand's ITM Cup.
 However, in 2011, Fox Soccer Plus lost broadcasting rights for Super Rugby and Tri Nations to DirecTV.

 Fox Soccer Plus no longer has any rights to rugby union, previously the channel had rights to the Europe-wide Heineken Cup, the English Premiership and the Pro12 in the Celtic nations and Italy (although RaboDirect Pro 12 League matches were non-existent in Fox Soccer Plus' schedule for the first six weeks of the season).

 Availability and other services

 Fox Soccer Plus is available nationally on DirecTV and Dish Network, and regionally on Verizon FiOS, Charter Spectrum, Cablevision, AT&T Uverse, and several streaming services.

 When the channel was known as Setanta Sports, it offered the Setanta Sports Xtra channel at no extra charge to DirecTV customers in case two live events need to be aired simultaneously.

 High Definition

-Fox Soccer Plus's 720p HD feed is available nationally on DirecTV (part-time), and regionally on Charter Spectrum, AT&T U-verse, and Cablevision.
+Fox Soccer Plus's 720p HD feed is available nationally on DirecTV, and regionally on Charter Spectrum, AT&T U-verse, and Cablevision.